iamFIREcracker/ap/README.md

     activity act-02 5
     activity act-03 5 act-01 act-02

-Activities entries are prefixed with the 'activity' keyword, and they specify:
+Activity entries are prefixed with the 'activity' keyword, and they specify:

 - the activity name
 - the effort (in days) required to complete the activity